SethClydesdale/genki-study-resources/README.md

 **If icons are broken:** If you use Firefox and icons appear broken, then please see [this topic](https://sethclydesdale.github.io/genki-study-resources/help/broken-icons/) to resolve the issue.

-**If settings wont save:** If your settings wont save, such as furigana preference or dark mode, please see [this topic](https://sethclydesdale.github.io/genki-study-resources/help/stuck-loading/) for resolving the issue.
+**If settings won't save:** If your settings won't save, such as furigana preference or dark mode, please see [this topic](https://sethclydesdale.github.io/genki-study-resources/help/stuck-loading/) for resolving the issue.

 ### Keyboard Shortcuts